rfloarea/fizzbuzz-c/README.md

 # fizzbuzz three ways using C

-This is a fun little practice problem to start learning C. The template of this come from Kay Lack of [0DE5](https://www.0de5.net/).
-I left the text the template's README intact below.
+This is a fun little practice problem to start learning C. The template of this comes from Kay Lack of [0DE5](https://www.0de5.net/).
+I left the text to the template's README intact below.

 This is my first engagement with C. It's also my first taste of programming at "lower levels".
 I enjoy it quite a bit.